azat-co/practicalnode/chapter10/chapter10.md

 memory, and will not scale past a single process.
 ```

+What we need here is a single source of truth.
+One location where all the session data is store and can be accessed by multiple Node servers.
 This problem is solved easily by using a shared Redis instance as a session store.
 For example, for Express.js, execute the following:

 ```js
 const session = require('express-session')